Yan Dhanda: International career

 In January 2014, Dhanda was called up to the England U16 squad.
 He scored twice on his U16 debut, in a 4–1 win against Denmark U16 on 11 February 2014.
 Dhanda went on to make three appearances for England U16.

 In July 2014, Dhanda was called up to the England U17 squad for the Nordic Under-17 Football Championship.
 He scored twice for the U17 side, in a 5–1 win against Iceland U17 on 29 July 2014.
 Dhanda went on to play four times in the tournament, as England U17 finished 4th place in the tournament.

 Dhanda has expressed the desire to represent India internationally and carries an Overseas Citizenship of India.
 However, Indian law prevents overseas citizens from representing the nation in any sporting events, while dual citizenship is also not permitted.
 Despite this, he expressed his determination to represent India.

 Personal life

-Dhanda is of Indian Punjabi Sikh heritage through his father.
+Dhanda is of Punjabi Sikh heritage through his father.
 In July 2019, he visited India (the birthplace of his grandparents) for a week with local clubs and schools to meet children and inspire them to follow their dreams.

 Dhanda has said that the racism he has encountered as a British Asian footballer inspires him to play at his best.
 The most prominent racial abuse that Dhanda received was from a 14-year-old child from Kent, who sent a racist message to Dhanda on social media following Swansea City's 2021 FA Cup loss to Manchester City.

 During his time at Swansea City, he began learning the Welsh language.